mvolkmann/blog/src/meteor.md

    - Remove a Meteor package by entering
      `meteor remove autopublish`

-   - Add the following after the imports in `server/tasks.js` to publish only tasks that belong to the logged in user:
+   - Add the following in `imports/tasks.js`
+     after the line that starts with `export const Tasks` to publish only tasks that belong to the logged in user:

      ```js